EnjeruSan/pmd/README.md

 ## Source and Documentation

-Our latest source of PMD can be found on [GitHub](https://github.com/pmd/pmd).
+Source of PMD can be found on [GitHub](https://github.com/pmd/pmd).
 Fork us!

 *   [How to build PMD](BUILDING.md)
 *   [How to contribute to PMD](CONTRIBUTING.md)